8/6/2024

 speaker

-Koji
+Koji Ikeda

 Yeah.
-Hey, guys.
-Thanks for taking the questions.
+Hey, guys, thanks for taking the questions.
 I wanted to ask kind of a follow up to the demand question.
 And so as we're heading into a period of what seems like more volatility, specifically around a potential interest rate regime change, how do you guys think about how this could affect demand?
 I mean, should demand stay consistent with what we've been seeing over the past several years with everything going on?
 You know, infusion has been around for a long time and have lived through many interest regime changes in the past.
-And so just wanted to get an additional color here on how we should be thinking about demand environment heading into what should be an interest
+And so I just wanted to get an additional color here on how we should be thinking about demand environment heading into what should be an interest regime change.

 speaker

-Oleg
+Oleg Movchin

-regime change.
-Yeah, thank you, Koji.
-So I guess I would just first shine the light on some of what I said in the prepared remarks.
-I mean, I love the fact that you look back and highlighted the fact that infusion has been around through all this sort of generations of the market and macroeconomic environments.
+Yeah.
+Thank you, Koji.
+So, you know, I guess I would just first shine the light on, you know, some of what I said in the prepared remarks.
+I mean, I love the fact that you, you know, look back and, you know, highlighted the fact that Infusion has been around through all this, you know, sort of gerations of the market and macroeconomic environments.
 And, you know, 2022 and 2023 are case in point, right?
 We see a little bit of a client step and breaks and then, you know, everything kind of restarted.
-So, you know, while some short term volatility in demand could impact our trajectory over long term, you know, we are a low data business.
-And, you know, it's, you know, I use this term downside convexity where things, you know, become bad.
-People actually come to us from higher cost, you know, higher total cost of ownership type players and actually choose us because we're that much cost effective, more cost effective.
-I don't think the interest rates alone will explain everything.
-I mean, we see a lot of things that trigger, you know, the carry trade.
-You know, I don't want to go into macro analysis too much.
-But the reality is when things are pulled back, some of the hedge funds in particular that live on concentrated trades, you know, there's very few differentiated ideas out there.
-You know, they will, you know, maybe pause their decisions.
+So, you know, while some short-term volatility in demand could impact our trajectory, over the long term, you know, we are a low beta business.
+And, you know, it's, you know, I use this term downside convexity where things are uh you know become bad people actually come to us from higher cost of you know higher total cost of ownership type players and actually choose us because we're that much cost effective more cost effective um i don't think the interest rates alone will explain everything i mean we see a lot of things that trigger um you know the carry trade um you know i don't want to go into macro analysis too much but the reality is uh when um When things are pulled back, some of the hedge funds in particular that live on concentrated trades, there's very few differentiated ideas out there, they will maybe pause their decisions.
 However, I do not think that it will impact our upmarket motion.
-In fact, I actually I have a high level of conviction that it will only accentuate what we've seen recently, which is continued reevaluation of old database architectures of old kind of managed services paradigm.
+In fact, I actually have a high level of conviction that it will only accentuate what we've seen recently, which is continued re-evaluation of old database architectures of old kind of managed services paradigm.
 And of course, you know, kind of obsolete software solutions that, you know, just very costly, bulky.
-And in fact, in this environment precludes people from pivoting very quickly into their investment stance, you know, to create better risk management framework and deliver better risk adjusted returns to the investors.
-So, you know, technically, I don't know over the long term, I have high level of confidence that this business is very robust and low data business.
+And in fact, in this environment, precludes people from pivoting very quickly into their investment stance, you know, to create better risk management framework and deliver better risk adjusted returns to the investors.
+So, you know, technically, I don't know over the long term, I have high level of confidence that this business is very robust and low beta business.

 speaker

-Koji
+Koji Ikeda

 speaker

-Brad
+Brad Herring

 speaker